 But getting your bank account unfrozen only wins the battle, not the war.
 Unless the creditor gets enough money out of the account to satisfy the debt after the battle, you still have a debt to deal with.
 You need to make a deal for affordable payment arrangements with the creditor's attorney.

 Don't want to do this yourself, or have tried to do it and failed?
-I can help!
-If you live in New Jersey, realize that you need a lawyer to represent you in negotiations, and are ready to take action, then call my office right away at 856-432-4113 or contact me through this site to schedule an appointment to meet.
+Do you owe more than $10,000 to the creditor?
+Then I can help!
+If you live in New Jersey, realize that you need a lawyer to represent you in negotiations, and are ready to take action, then just click this link to schedule a call with me to discuss your case.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!